tlholo34/PoisedProject/README.md

 # PoisedProject
-A system for a construction company
+A system for a construction company using a file writing sytem